 - Maple syrup: or any liquid sweetener of choice

-- Liquid smoke: for that deep smoky flavor
+- Liquid smoke: for that deep smoky flavor.
+Omit, if you don’t have it.

 - Smoked paprika: for a little extra smokiness.
 Sub with regular paprika.